-The Kindergarten is a Full Day Program offered from 9:00am - 3:00pm with early drop off available from 8:00am and late pick up until 4:00pm.
+The Kindergarten is a Full Day Program offered from 9:00 am - 3:00 pm with drop off beginning at 8:45 am.
+Early drop off and late pick up are also available from 8:00 am until 4:00 pm.

 The atmosphere we create in the classroom is one of respect and cooperation.
 We set goals and expectations for the children which they take pride in.
 The children are taught to be responsible for their own actions and we assist them to resolve conflicts in a positive way.
 Our Peace Builder program is part of our daily lessons as we recite our Peace Builder Pledge and talk about what it means to be a Peace Builder, which encompasses qualities like being a good friend, having empathy, telling the truth, making good choices and using kind words.
 Every month, we have a school-wide Peace Builder activity that the children participate in and we talk about how, even at a young age, each one of us can make a difference.